Have you ever tried to write Japanese on Genkouyoushi?

 If it’s happened in the last cell, please write a letter, a period and a quotation mark in the same cell.
 Quite crowded!

 Now you know how to avoid these sinful mistakes and write Japanese on Genkouyoushi better than before.

-If you’d like to step forward to write Japanese with confidence, I recommend my Nihongo Notebook series.
+If you’d like to step forward and write Japanese confidently, I recommend my Nihongo Notebook series.

 This notebook series is NOT just another genkouyoushi notebook.

-It includes useful information such as the rules of vertical writings (did you know the difference between horizontal writings and vertical writings?), the Genkouyoushi exercises to write accurately, the checklists to revise your composition and more!
+It includes useful information such as the rules of vertical writing (did you know the difference between horizontal writings and vertical writings?), the Genkouyoushi exercises to write accurately, the checklists to revise your composition, and more!

-Chose your favourite cover, and click the button to order on Amazon.
+Choose your favorite cover, and click the button to order on Amazon.